 However several tourists prefer to stay in the outskirts or little away from the main locations to avoid touristy crowd and enjoy the nature on their own.
 For example Samsing or Sunlakhola is one such place where the WBFDC cottages (Suntalekhola Resort) surrounded by dense forest is a favorite to those who love to stay in a quiet place amidst nature and jungles.
 Many also want to enjoy the wonderful tea gardens of Dooars and prefer to stay at one of the several Tea Estate Retreats.

-You ideally need several visits to experience the whole of Dooars and do justice to its complete offerings.
-And your tour plan will also depend on how many days you have for your trip, whether you have a dedicated car to get around or planning on a point-to-point transfers between the various places, and what you want to do & see in Dooars.
+You ideally need several visits to experience and feel the whole of Dooars.
+Your tour plan will depend on how many days you have for your trip, whether you have a dedicated car to get around or planning on a point-to-point transfers between the various places, and what you want to do & see in Dooars.

 Most tourists combine jungle safaris (that includes both Jeep and Elephant safaris) and some sightseeing.
 The tour plan will also depend on which national parks or sanctuaries you want to visit out of so many available in Dooars, or you want to do several in one go.

-Remember one thing, unless you are staying in a WBFDC or WBTDCL tourist lodge and getting your safaris organized through the lodge, you need to factor in a lot of time for queuing up at the ticket counter for the popular national parks like Gorumara and Jaldapara to get safari tickets.
-They issue limited tickets (i.e. allow limited safaris) in the morning and afternoon, and therefore there are usually long queues at the counter ... you may easily spend hours or even half a day for this.
+Remember one thing, unless you are staying in a WBFDC lodge of forest department and getting your safaris organized through the lodge, you need to factor in a lot of time for queuing up at the ticket counter for the popular national parks like Gorumara and Jaldapara to get tickets for watchtower visits and safaris.
+The forest department allows limited entries in the morning and afternoon, and therefore there are usually long queues at the counter... you may easily spend few hours for this.